 Actually they make sure that if they make a mistake, YOU are the one who caused them to do so.
-And in addition anything that goes wrong in their life is YOUR FAULT and you are the one who has to fix it, because they are perfect in their own eyes, and will never admit that they are not perfect.
-They are complete naricissist.
+And in addition, anything that goes wrong in their life is YOUR FAULT and you are the one who has to fix it, because they are perfect in their own eyes, and will never admit that they are not perfect.
+They are complete narcissistic.

 9.)
 The Abuse happens in cycles

 You will start to notice a pattern of behavior that it predictable.
 There are good and bad days.
 On the good days you think, wow, I am so in love with him, look how nice he is being.
 And you tell yourself that maybe you have misjudged him, that maybe you are the one with all the problems, that he has been right all along.
 It really is YOU, not him that needs counseling.
-And then, ALL OF A SUDDEN when you think things are going smoothly and you are actually starting to feel happy again, he picks a fight, blows up, abuses you verbally, mentally, emotionally, and FINALLY PHYSICALLY, and you get this "sick feeling" you become very fearful and afraid, that THIS TIME he might really hurt you or even could kill you.
+And then, ALL OF A sudden when you think things are going smoothly and you are actually starting to feel happy again, he picks a fight, blows up, abuses you verbally, mentally, emotionally, and FINALLY PHYSICALLY, and you get this "sick feeling."
+You become very fearful and afraid, that THIS TIME he might really hurt you or even could kill you.
 So you call the police.
-And in front of the police he is able to control himself, calms down, after just raging seconds before they get there, and they find YOU upset, hysterical, crying, crazy, and YOU come off looking like the one who is out of control, needy, and in need of counseling.
+However, in front of the police he is able to control himself, calms down, (after just raging seconds before they get there) and they find YOU upset, hysterical, crying, crazy, and YOU come off looking like the one who is out of control, needy, and in need of counseling.

-So you don't press charges, and afte they leave, he becomes dangerously abusive again, and then finally falls asleep, gets drunk, leaves, etc. And next thing you know he is apologizeing, crying, bringing you gifts, flowers, candy, etc. Promising to NEVER DO IT AGAIN, and you forgive him and all is well, for a few days, or maybe a couple of weeks.
-(This is called the Honeymoon period" BUT it never sticks. because once again, he flares up, you are abused, and the cycle repeats itself for years and years if you let it.
+So you don't press charges, and after they leave, he becomes dangerously abusive again, and then finally falls asleep, gets drunk, leaves, etc. And the next thing you know he is apologizing, crying, bringing you gifts, flowers, candy, etc. Promising to NEVER DO IT AGAIN, and you forgive him and all is well, for a few days, or maybe a couple of weeks.
+(This is called the Honeymoon period" BUT it never sticks because once again, he flares up, you are abused, and the cycle repeats itself for years and years if you let it.
 So you realize that you are actually enabling him to abuse you and you are participating in your OWN ABUSE.

 10. You become completely confused and burned out emotionally

-11. You finally come to the conclusion that you cannot fix this, and you reach out for help.
+11. You finally come to the conclusion that you cannot fix this person, and you reach out for help.

 This is God's answer to your prayers.
 God does not want you to stay in an abusive marriage or relationship because you are in a "no win" battle with pure EVIL.